MSc in Wireless Communication and Signal Processing

 On this programme you'll have the opportunity to work on fascinating and wide-ranging projects.

-Below are example project proposals from the 2015/16 year:
+Below are example project proposals:

 Impedance Prediction for Electrical Balanced Transformer